-- Participate in four conference calls with the Senior Mentor for mentoring updates and feedback - Confer with SM/Program Integrity Department at International Office on any issues related to program delivery, Instructor performance and school relations - Confer with Key Point Person on any issues related to program set-up and instructional materials - Guide Roots of Empathy Instructors with regard to media and VIP visits - Work collaboratively with Roots of Empathy International Office to follow through with media requests, VIP visits and choosing suitable classrooms/Instructors to host guests - Work with technology (i.e. PowerPoint for Roots of Empathy presentations, Excel for completing and reviewing reports, group e-mails, filing reports electronically etc.) - Deliver community principal/teacher PowerPoint presentation, if requested - Report to the SM on risks and opportunities related to curriculum, Instructor performance, potential Mentor capacity and school/community issues (e.g. illness or death)
+- Participate in four conference calls with the Manager Mentoring, Global for mentoring updates and feedback - Confer with Manager Mentoring, Global on any issues related to program delivery, Instructor performance and school relations - Confer with local Key Point Person/Program Manager on any issues related to program set-up and instructional materials - Guide Roots of Empathy Instructors with regard to media and VIP visits - Work collaboratively with Roots of Empathy International Office to follow through with media requests, VIP visits, and choosing suitable classrooms/Instructors to host guests - Work with technology (i.e. PowerPoint for Roots of Empathy presentations, Excel for completing and reviewing reports, group e-mails, filing reports electronically, etc.) - Deliver community Principal/Teacher PowerPoint presentation, if requested - Report to the Manager Mentoring, Global on risks and opportunities related to curriculum, Instructor performance, potential Mentor capacity and school/community issues (e.g. illness or death)